GIH Board of Directors

-David Rousseau, MPH, is Vice President and Executive Director of Health Policy Media and Technology at the Henry J. Kaiser Family Foundation, which is dedicated to filling the need for trusted information on national health issues.
+David Rousseau is Vice President and Executive Director of Health Policy Media and Technology at the Henry J. Kaiser Family Foundation, which is dedicated to filling the need for trusted information on national health issues.
 He oversees the foundation's health policy media programs, including Kaiser Health News and all journalism programs, and directs the foundation's technology and online activities.
 Previously, Mr. Rousseau was director of the foundation's statehealthfacts.org project and was an associate director of the Kaiser Commission on Medicaid and the Uninsured.
+He currently serves as the Chair of the Media Impact Funders Board and advises Crisis Text Line on data ethics issues.
 Mr. Rousseau has been a member of the adjunct faculty of the George Washington University School of Public Health as a lecturer in the department of health policy, and has served on numerous task forces and advisory groups for the Centers for Medicare and Medicaid Services, the National Academy of Sciences, and the City of New Orleans (David’s hometown).
 His work has appeared in journals including Health Affairs and the Journal of the American Medical Association, where he created and edits the monthly “Visualizing Health Policy” series in partnership with the Journal.
 He has spoken on health policy and journalism topics at a wide range of conferences and events.
 Prior to joining the Foundation, Mr. Rousseau worked as a consultant at The Lewin Group.
-Mr. Rousseau received his masters in public health from Yale University’s School of Medicine, and his bachelor of arts in political science from Yale College.
+Mr. Rousseau received his master’s in public health from Yale University’s School of Medicine, and his bachelor of arts in political science from Yale College.

-Brenda Sharpe, MS, joined the REACH Healthcare Foundation as President and CEO in 2004.
+Brenda Sharpe joined the REACH Healthcare Foundation as President and CEO in 2004.
 As the foundation’s first CEO, she worked closely with the founding board of directors to define REACH’s grantmaking priorities and processes, and establish an effective governance structure for the organization.
 Prior to joining REACH, Ms. Sharpe worked in the nonprofit service sector for nearly 15 years, including 10 years as President and CEO of Sunflower House, a child advocacy and abuse prevention center in Kansas.
-Ms. Sharpe currently serves on the Kansas Insurance Commissioner’s Health Insurance Exchange Steering Committee, and recently was appointed to the state’s Healthy Kansans 2020 Steering Committee.
-Additionally she serves on the Board of Directors of the United Way of Greater Kansas City, chairing its Community Impact Committee, and is a member of the Greater Kansas City Chamber of Commerce Health Council.
+She serves as a trustee of MOSAIC Life Care, a nonprofit health care system serving Northwest Missouri and the Kansas City region.
+Additionally, Sharpe is a member of the Healthy KC Commission, a regional collaboration of the Greater Kansas City Chamber of Commerce and Blue Cross Blue Shield of Kansas City, focused on improving health throughout the metro area.
+She also serves on the Chamber’s Public Policy Council.
+Ms. Sharpe has served on the Kansas Insurance Commissioner’s Health Insurance Exchange Steering Committee and the state’s Healthy Kansans 2020 Steering Committee.
 In 2007 she was named “Nonprofit Professional of the Year” by the Greater Kansas City Council on Philanthropy.
 A native of rural Western Kansas, Ms. Sharpe received her bachelor’s degree in human development and family studies and her master’s degree in student counseling and personnel services at Kansas State University.